 The 2005 D.R.
 Stephens Moose Valley Cabernet Sauvignon is 100% varietal; this vintage is very dark with aromas full of freshly picked ripe blackberries.
 The palate bursts with ripe cherry and dark chocolate.
 The tannins are gentle and delicate with a finish full of vanilla and tobacco lingering well after you swallow.

-Their wines are well placed within the Napa area, usually found at the higher end restaurants and resorts including Auberge du Soleil and Meadowood.
+Their wines are well placed within Napa Valley, usually found at the higher end restaurants and resorts including Auberge du Soleil and Meadowood.
 Cases of their wine have received some of the highest bids at the annual Premier Napa Valley – a mid-winter auction mainly for trade to benefit charity organizations.
 And sometimes DR Stephens hosts wine river cruises in Europe.

 Note that their mailing list is currently full – but you can join the waiting list for eventual access to their allocation list.
 And tastings for serious wine enthusiasts are hosted at HUNNICUTT Winery, where the D.R.
 Stephens wines are made.
-For more information about DR Stephens, or to signup for one of their membership options, visit: www.drstephensestate.com
+For more information about DR Stephens, or to sign up for one of their membership options, visit: www.drstephensestate.com